amderoos/MarineReserves/README.md

 - **Figures/Figure4.R** \
   R script to produce Figure 4 in the main text of the manuscript

+- **Figures/Figure5.R** \
+  R script to produce Figure 5 in the main text of the manuscript

 - **Figures/FigureS1.R** \
   R script to produce Figure 1 in the supplementary information of the manuscript